Akatsuki667/holbertonschool-Super_simple_shell/README.md

 ### fork_wait.c
 Write a program that executes the command ls -l /tmp in 5 different child processes.
 Each child should be created by the same process (the father).
 Wait for a child to exit before creating a new child.

+### super_simple_shell
+write a first version of a super simple shell that can run commands with their full path, without any argument.